royemosby/no-stories/src/recipes/salsa-verde.md

 - 2 habaneros (if heat desired)
 - 1 small sweet yellow onion
 - 1/3 - 2/3 c water
-- palmful cilantro, 80-90% of the stems removed
+- palm-ful cilantro, 80-90% of the stems removed
 - 1 tsp salt or to taste

 ## Hardware